 Targeted academic support (for example, tutoring, one-to-one support structured interventions)

-Under this category, we will focus on providing the small group tutoring and interventions using our inhouse intervention teacher.
+Under this category, we will focus on providing the small group tutoring and interventions using our inhouse intervention teacher and other specialist providers.
 The EEF recommends that 25% of pupil premium is used to support this.
-To this, we have added our tutoring funding (funded at 50% for the academic year 2023-24).